ucrawler/nntplexer/README.md

 I suggest 1 external and 1 internal to start out with to 'hide' the IP fetching the article.

+1 core for external and 4 cores for internal.

 Only external counts for bandwidth.

 Wil you be able to reach https://www.fdcservers.net/configurator?fixedFilter=15&fixedFilterType=bandwidth_option ?